lewandowskit93/Discoverer/README.md

 - getter - returning service and throwing error if not registered e.g.: ```swift injector.get(PFoo.self)```

 ### Injected
-A property wrapper that marks a property as injected with the service provided by given injector.
+**Injected** is a property wrapper that marks a property as injected with the service provided by given Injector.
 Example usage:
 ```swift
 @Injected(injector: Environment.services) var foo: PFoo